Jan-Oliver/LlmEmbeddingsCpu/README.md

 ### 3.2 FileSystemIOService - The Foundation

-All IO services depend on `FileSystemIOService`, which provides:
+All IO services depend on `FileSystemIOService`, which provides centralized path management and low-level file operations.
+The service internally handles base path allocation, making it extremely easy to change storage locations later.

 ```csharp
 public class FileSystemIOService